 Come join us on a culinary tour of the Far East.
-When creating dishes, we prefer to stay true to our cultural influences, and therefore use only traditional seasonings and ingredients.
+When creating dishes, our Asian restarant prefers to stay true to our cultural influences, and therefore uses only traditional seasonings and ingredients.
 Our soul-soothing cuisine is there to bring friends and families together, to satiate your hunger, and deliver something entirely new to your senses.

 Asian food is considered to be more than just a burst of flavors.
 It is endowed with many philosophies, sayings, etiquettes, and beliefs, where a well-balanced diet of meat, rice, seafood, fruits, vegetables, and spices is essential to make a person fully appreciate the taste of food and life.

-Feel free to check out the offers from our menu and let us cook meals for you which pique your interest the most.
+Feel free to check out the offers from our South Beach restaurant menu and let us cook meals for you which pique your interest the most.

 Tanuki is a magical shape-shifting raccoon-fox with an interest in encouraging generosity and cheerfulness among winers and diners.
 Boasting supernatural powers, he has reformed from his mischievous tendencies into a benevolent rascal that represents good luck, prosperity and success.
 Tanuki figures are found throughout Japan, especially in and around restaurants where they beckon drinkers and diners to enter and enjoy life through food and beverage.
 As a fun-loving figure, good fortune is denoted through his specific traits including:

 A big belly, signifying bold and calm decision-making